PascalDAspden/stats220/README.md

 * This is just furthering our skills with R code

 4. Part D is ***HTML creation***
-* In this part we focus on further strenghting ouyr HTML skills
+* In this part we focus on further strenghting our HTML skills

 5. Part E is ***Setting up Github Pages***
 * This is testing our knowledge with URL codes